kishoreyuvan/ember-key-navigation/README.md

 </EmberKeyNavigation>

 ```
-Here, input field has `autofocus` attribute.
+Here, Input field has `autofocus` attribute.
 So the keyboard events bubbles to `EmberKeyNavigation` component.
 The class attribute `navigation-list-container` must be present as a container class for results.
 The argument `onSelect` will trigger for keyEnter and click events.
 `EmberKeyNavigation` component yields the nav item component `keyNavigationItem`.